ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experimental Results

 \subsection{Experimental Setup}

 \paragraph{Implementation Details} For merging, we leverage the state-of-the-art MLLMs specialized to each modality: Mol-LLaMA~\citep{molllama} for molecule modality, Prot2Text-V2~\citep{prot2textv2} for protein modality, and Cell-o1~\citep{cello1} for single cell modality, whose base LLMs are LLaMA-3.1-8B-Instruct~\citep{llama3}.
 The merging methods are applied across all modality-specific models, resulting in a unified MLLM.
 Since each downstream task requires distinct domain knowledge, we provide task-specific few-shot in-context examples to induce the appropriate task understanding.
-For a fair comparison, we use the same instruction template and in-context examples for all compared methods.
-For more details for the implementation details, please refer to Appendix~\ref{sec:impl_details} and \ref{sec:prompt_setting}.
+For a fair comparison, we use the same instruction templates and in-context examples for all compared methods and leverage the greedy decoding during the LLM inference to reduce randomness.
+For more details about the implementations and the prompts, please refer to Appendix~\ref{sec:impl_details} and \ref{sec:prompt_setting}, respectively.

 \paragraph{Baselines} We compare ES-Merging with the base LLM, MLLMs specialized to a single modality, and merging methods.
 As modality-specialized baselines, we consider Mol-LLaMA, Prot2Text-V2, and Cell-o1, each specialized for molecule, protein, and single-cell modalities, respectively.
-We also compare ES-Merging with representative merging methods, including Average Merging, TIES-Merging~\citep{tiesmerging}, EMR-Merging~\citep{emrmerging}, layer-wise AdaMerging~\citep{adamerging}, PCB-Merging~\citep{pcbmerging}, Consensus Merging~\citep{consensusmerging}, LS-Merge~\citep{lsmerge}, and task-specific finetuned model after the average merging, denoted as Avg.
+We also compare ES-Merging with parameter-signal-based merging methods, including Average Merging, TIES-Merging~\citep{tiesmerging}, EMR-Merging~\citep{emrmerging}, layer-wise AdaMerging~\citep{adamerging}, PCB-Merging~\citep{pcbmerging}, Consensus Merging~\citep{consensusmerging}, LS-Merge~\citep{lsmerge}, and task-specific finetuned model after the average merging, denoted as Avg.
 Merging + FT.
 For the base LLMs and the specialized MLLMs, unsupported modalities are represented as textual inputs.
 Baseline details are provided in Appendix~\ref{sec:base_details}.